 He’d sit on his own, in the room, and then he’d come up and…either sit by my side, on the armchair, and he’d just…he’d just sit there, exuding peace.
 ID6, male, 1 cat

-Discourses about lives were often framed in terms of having a pet or not having a pet indicating the central role of companion animals within personal communities.
+Distinctions made about having a pet or not indicated the categorical centrality attributed to companion animals a member of personal communities of support.

 …I was living…well I’ve lived in various hostels, I’ve lived on my own in bed sits, and I didn’t have a pet then ID6, male, 1 cat

-Participants talked about how their pets provided them with important physical contact but also provided a source of vibrancy and connection to life which often was not available elsewhere.
+Participants talked about how their pets provided them with important physical contact whilst providing a source of vibrancy and connection to life unavailable from elsewhere.
 For example, participants used dull metaphors to describe their illness experience e.g. ‘feeling grey’ [ID3, female, 2 cats] and reported a lack of connection to the world around them.
-Pets injected a sense of humour and life into everyday situations and provided access to another way of being for participants which directly challenged these feelings of dullness and isolation.
+Pets injected a sense of humour and life into everyday situations and provided access to another way of being for participants which countered feelings of dullness and isolation.

 Um, it’s just kind of like…I guess it’s just kind of a friend… …in a way, kind of like so if you’re having a bad day you can just sit and chat to her and just sort of like stroke her and stuff and watch her being silly in her cage, because she was a doughnut [laughs].
 Would fall off everything, instead of running in her wheel she was on top of her wheel.
 I: [Laughs] R: She was really stupid [laughs].
-And it’s just kind of like just little things like that, just like…all the silly little things that pets do and the stupid stuff that they do and… …and just, and just making you laugh and stuff when you feel really rubbish, and just kind of giving you that little sense of kind of life.
+And it’s just kind of like just little things like that, just like…all the silly little things that pets do and the stupid stuff that they do and… …and just, and just making you laugh and stuff when you feel really rubbish, and just kind of giving you that little sense of… kind of life.
 ID8, male, 1 hamster

-Identity, relational work and ontological drift: conceptualising animal human interactions in the therapeutic networks of mental health management
+Trust, predictability and acceptance: human-animal interactions in the creation and sustainabililty of personal identity

-Ontological security refers to a sense of stability and order in relation to individual experiences and relationships [18].
-Ontologically secure people possess a sense of continuity and stability in terms of who they consider themselves to be and feel confident to live life in the presence of risk as a result.
+Pets were frequently implicated within interviews as having salience to the development or maintenance of personal identity through references to the depth and consistency of relationality , provision of self-esteem and mediating value of how others viewed them.
+Ontological security refers to a sense of stability and order in relation to individual experiences and relationships [18] requiring the possessing of a sense of continuity and stability in terms of who one considers oneself to be and confidence to live life in the presence of risk.